Yachting in Vanuatu: A captain, owner, guest and crew guide

 Refit and repair facilities

-Vanuatu is fortunate enough to have a couple of top-end joiners, engineers, other marine professionals and a couple of fairly decent chandlers.
-Many yacht crew comment on how much is actually available in Vanuatu (spares, chandlery items etc.) compared with some of the other Pacific destinations.
+Vanuatu is fortunate enough to have a couple of top-end joiners, engineers and other marine professionals, and a couple of fairly decent chandlers.
+Many yacht crew comment on how much is actually available in Vanuatu compared with some of the other Pacific destinations.

-It is important to communicate directly with your agent to ensure your contractor is above board and has legitimate insurance and qualifications.
+When undertaking work in Vanuatu, it’s important to communicate directly with your yacht agent to ensure your contractor is above board with legitimate insurance and qualifications.

 Large and small vessel marine surveying (IIMS and IYB surveyors) is possible with Marine Surveyors & Consultants Vanuatu.

-Currently superyachts cannot be hauled out in Vanuatu.
+Currently superyachts cannot be hauled-out in Vanuatu.
 The Port Vila Boatyard and its sister company Southern Cross Creations (who are NZ qualified boat builders, joiners and fine cabinet makers) do in-water repair work on visiting superyachts.
-VYS has close links to BSE, which provide out of water refit and repair facilities in Brisbane and Cairns.
+Seal Superyachts Vanuatu has close links to Gold Coast City Marina and BSE, which provide out-of-water refit and repair facilities in Brisbane and Cairns.

 Vanuatu has very well stocked supermarkets, excellent organic beef, fantastic local markets and fresh fish.
 The provisioning in Vanuatu is said to be the best in the Pacific.
 The liquor stores boast fine wines from all parts of the world and all the brand name spirits.
-VYS explained that what cannot be sourced in Vanuatu can be air freighted from NZ quickly.
+Agents at Seal explained that what cannot be sourced in Vanuatu can be air freighted from NZ quickly.

 Clearance in Vanuatu is very streamlined.
-Claire from VYS also explained, “Inward clearance is straightforward; we have it well coordinated with our government departments.
+Claire explained, “Inward clearance to Vanuatu is straightforward; we have it well coordinated with our government departments.
 We give the actual process a maximum of two hours, but we have usually found it takes about 40 minutes once the officers arrive on board.
 We do a lot of background work before a yacht arrives to make sure all the required paperwork is done prior to arrival.”

-Claire described the process for charter yachts, “For charter yachts we arrange all the paperwork allowing for legal charters of foreign registered superyachts in Vanuatu waters.
+“For charter yachts, we arrange all the paperwork allowing for legal charters of foreign registered superyachts in Vanuatu waters.
 Yacht captains or management companies should contact us directly for more detailed information on the charter requirements.”